 His international career kicked off at 15 when he made his first Japan tour with acclaimed Japanese bailaora Yoko Komatsubara.
 At 18, he was invited by renowned Spanish dancer Antonio Canales in Spain to join his journey.

 Antonio’s charismatic performances and incredible technicality is loved by audiences all over the globe.
 He’s also known for his soulful compositions including the music for Gallo de pelea for the New Spanish Ballet.

 Antonio Rey obtained the first prize at La Union Mines Festival in Murcia, Spain.
 He has also won the Niño Ricardo National Competition and the L’Hospitalet Contest Llobregat in Barcelona.

 Grisha Goryachev (1977 – Present)

-I want to finish off this list by the guy who inspired me to learn Flamenco.
+I want to finish off this list with the guy who inspired me to learn Flamenco.
 He’s also the only guitarist on this list who’s not a native of Spain.

-Grisha describes his love for Flamenco as, “It was everything: the sound of the guitar, the rhythms.
+Grisha describes his love for Flamenco, “It was everything: the sound of the guitar, the rhythms.
 It’s hard not to be moved by this music.
 It moves me so much that I want to cry.”